natesilva/big-config/README.md

 # big-config [![npm](https://img.shields.io/npm/v/big-config.svg)](https://www.npmjs.com/package/big-config) [![dependencies](https://img.shields.io/david/natesilva/big-config.svg)](https://www.npmjs.com/package/big-config) [![license](https://img.shields.io/github/license/natesilva/big-config.svg)](https://github.com/natesilva/big-config/blob/master/LICENSE) [![node](https://img.shields.io/node/v/big-config.svg)](https://www.npmjs.com/package/big-config)

-> Node.js configuration loader for big projects
+> Easily manage configuration settings for small to very large projects

-Loads JSON, YAML, and JavaScript configuration files.
-Supports large projects with big configuration sets.
-Settings can also be loaded from S3 or from environment variables.
+This provides a simple way to load and manage your project’s configuration files.
+Settings can be contained in a single file or spread across multiple files—your choice.
+They can be stored as JSON, [JSON5](https://github.com/json5/json5), YAML, or in environment variables.

-Settings are **merged** with inherited default settings, making it possible to support multiple environments with a minimum amount of duplication.
+Different environments—such as `development` and `production`—can have their own settings.
+Settings are **merged** with inherited default settings, making it possible to support multiple environments with a minimum of duplication.

+This system works well for small projects, as well as huge multi-developer systems that have hundreds of settings spread across dozens of files.

 ## Install